ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

     If a sampling expression is used, the primary key must contain it.
 Example: `SAMPLE BY intHash32(UserID) ORDER BY (CounterID, EventDate, intHash32(UserID))`.

-- `TTL` — An expression for setting storage time for rows.
+- `TTL` — A list of rules specifying durations of storage of rows and defining logic of automatic moving parts between disks and volumes.

-    It must have one `Date` or `DateTime` column as a result.
+    Expression must have one `Date` or `DateTime` column as a result.
 Example:
     `TTL date + INTERVAL 1 DAY`

+    Type of the rule `DELETE|TO DISK 'xxx'|TO VOLUME 'xxx'` specified an action which is to be done with the part if expression is satisfied (reaches current time): deletion of expired rows, moving of part (if expression satisfies for all rows of a part) to specified disk (`TO DISK 'xxx'`) or volume (`TO VOLUME 'xxx'`).
+Default type of the rule is deletion (`DELETE`).
+Only one `DELETE` expression can be specified in the list of rules.

     For more details, see [TTL for columns and tables](#table_engine-mergetree-ttl)